cropgeeks/hpc-help/slurm.rst

   $ srun --partition medium --time 0-02:00:00 --mem 10G --cpus-per-task 10 --pty bash

 In this example we request the medium partition with a maximum session time of 2 hours (the time format is DAYS-HOURS:MINUTES:SECONDS), 10 gigabytes of memory (use K for kilobytes, M for megabytes, G for gigabytes and T for terabytes), and 10 CPUs (ie threads).
 SLURM has the concept of tasks, which can be useful when running MPI jobs, but are often not required for common bioinformatics jobs, therefore we have not requested multiple tasks and implicitly accepted the default of a single task.
-Therefore 10 CPUs per task means we have simply have 10 CPUs in total (there is no plain --cpus option in SLURM).
+Therefore 10 CPUs per task means we simply have 10 CPUs in total (there is no plain --cpus option in SLURM).

 Submitting a Job Script
 -----------------------